 By Liu Jing

-After reading the verse in the Scripture, “That if you shall confess with your mouth the Lord, and shall believe in your heart that God has raised him from the dead, you shall be saved” (Rom 10:9), many brothers and sisters in the Lord then think: The was crucified as a sin offering to redeem us, so we have already been saved because of our belief in Him.
+After reading the verse in the Scripture, “That if you shall confess with your mouth the Lord Jesus, and shall believe in your heart that God has raised him from the dead, you shall be saved” (Rom 10:9), many brothers and sisters in the Lord then think: The Lord Jesus was crucified as a sin offering to redeem us, so we have already been saved because of our belief in Him.
 Therefore, there’s no need to receive any other salvation.
-And we’ll be raptured into when the Lord comes.
+And we’ll be raptured into the kingdom of heaven when the Lord comes.
 Is this viewpoint correct?
 Have we been truly saved by accepting the Lord Jesus’ redemption?
 And what exactly is being truly saved?
 If we are unclear about this question, we will easily miss the opportunity of being saved by God.

 However, we all know that though people knew what sins were by the laws set down by Jehovah God, Satan’s poisons were already planted within them after their being corrupted by Satan.
 As a result, at the end of the Age of Law, people all failed to keep the law and lost their God-fearing heart, to the extent that they sacrificed the blind or lame animals on Jehovah God’s altar.
 If that continued, they would face the danger of being condemned and executed by the law.
 In order to save man and allow man to cast off the restraints and condemnation of laws, God personally became flesh and was nailed to the cross to serve as a sin offering.
 And He began the new work of salvation.
 From then on, those who believed in and accepted the Lord Jesus wouldn’t be condemned for not being able to keep the law.
 Rather, their sins were forgiven owing to the Lord Jesus’ salvation.
 Meanwhile, they lived in the grace and peace and joy bestowed by the Lord.
 Contrarily, those people, like the chief priests and scribes who served Jehovah and those Jews who followed them, stubbornly held on to the laws of the Old Testament and didn’t admit at all that the Lord Jesus is God, much less accept the Lord Jesus’ redemption.
 Instead, they nailed the Lord Jesus to death on the cross, so that they offended God’s disposition and fell under the punishment and curse of God.
 In the end, they lost their chance to receive the Lord’s salvation.